xuwenzhi/leetcode/linked-list/copy-list-with-random-pointer.md

         return dummy->next;
     }
 };
+//Runtime: 36 ms, faster than 99.96% of C++ online submissions for Copy List with Random Pointer.
+//Memory Usage: 21.9 MB, less than 5.21% of C++ online submissions for Copy List with Random Pointer.
 ```

-Success

-Details

-Runtime: 36 ms, faster than 99.96% of C++ online submissions for Copy List with Random Pointer.

-Memory Usage: 21.9 MB, less than 5.21% of C++ online submissions for Copy List with Random Pointer.